 Machine learning has a positive job outlook, with a high number of jobs in machine learning earning a salary of nearly $121,500 (according to Glassdoor).
 Experts have predicted high job growth in this field, making it a lucrative career choice.

 What Is AI?

-Of the three terms AI is probably hardest to define.
+Of the three terms, AI is probably the hardest to define.
 There are those who take AI to refer specifically to human-level machine intelligence or to algorithms that work in a way similar to human thought.